coredao-org/dapp-tutorial/01-Simple Storage Full Stack Dapp/README.md

 ### Setting up Frontend

-1. Clone the [dApp-tutorial](https://github.com/coredao-org/dapp-tutorial/tree/master) repository from GitHub using the following command.
+1. Clone the `dApp-tutorial` repository from GitHub using the following command.

 ```bash
 git clone https://github.com/coredao-org/dapp-tutorial.git
 ```

-2. Rename this folder from `dapp-tutorial` to `frontend`.
+2. Navigate into the `dapp-tutorial` project, rename the folder from `01-Basic Full Stack Dapp on Core` to `frontend`.
 Navigate into the `frontend` folder

 ```bash
 cd frontend